bartvanhoey/FunctionalCSharp/README.md

 * General: the more specific a method, the less likely it is to be reusable
 * Shape-preserving: the output type should be the same as the input type
 * functions are more composable actions.

-An action has no output, it is a dead end.
+An action has no output, it is a dead end and can only come at the end of pipeline.
 A function has an output, it is a pipeline.

-## Extension methods
+### Extension methods

-The extension method syntax in C# allows you to use function composition by chaining methods
+Extension methods in C# are a way to add new methods to existing types without modifying the original type, or creating a new derived type.
+They allow you to "extend" existing types with new functionality in a static, reusable, and organized way.

 ## Programming workflows

 A workflow is a meaningful sequence of operations leading to a desired result.

-Each operation in the workflow can be a function.
-These functions can be chained together to form a pipeline that perform the workflow.
+Each **operation in the workflow** can be performed by a **function**, and these functions can be composed into **Function Pipelines** that perform the workflow.

 ## Expressions vs Statements (Expression Composition)